 The basic requisite for the successful Polocrosse player is a love of horses and the ability to ride easily and comfortably.
 Ball and riding skills are improved by regular practice and a competitive edge becomes important in tournament play.
 Polocrosse is appealing as a sport for all the family and attracts a wide range of ability levels.
 In England the Pony Club has seen the tremendous potential of the game and there are now a large number of teams across the country.
 Club level Polocrosse is generally very sociable – for riders and non-riders too!

 Eligibility: All RoR Competition registered former racehorses.

-Best Playing rugs will be awarded to former racehorse at the Tournaments and Championships.
+Best Playing pony prizes will be awarded to the best playing former racehorse at the Tournaments and Championships.